1612628/My_Blog_HuGo/NgonNguCoThe/content/_index.md

 ---
-title: "Ananke: a Hugo Theme"
+title: "NO PAIN NO GAIN"
 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
-description: "The last theme you'll ever need.
-Maybe."
+description: "This is my life experiences shared site"
 ---
 Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+I've been working on this blog for sharing thoughts and experiences about life.